 We earn a commission if you make a purchase, at no additional cost to you.

-• Gluten free flour blend – I have tested this recipe with King Arthur Measure for Measure GF and Bob’s Red Mill 1 to 1 GF blend.
-That doesn’t mean others will not work, I just have not tested other flours.
+• Gluten Free Flour Blend – I have tested this recipe with King Arthur Measure for Measure GF and Bob’s Red Mill 1 to 1 GF blend.
+That doesn’t mean others will not work; I have not tested other flours.

-• If your gluten free flour blend doesn’t contain Xanthan Gum or Guar Gum, please add it.
+• If your gluten free flour blend doesn’t contain Xanthan Gum or Guar Gum, please add ¾ teaspoon.

-• White chocolate – I have melted a lot of white chocolate, and I think Ghirardelli’s White Chocolate Melting Wafers is the best for decorating cookies.
+• White Chocolate—I have melted a lot of white chocolate, and Ghirardelli’s White Chocolate Melting Wafers are the best for decorating cookies.
+If you are dairy-free, Enjoy Life makes dairy-free white chocolate chips.

 The cardamom cookies steps 1 and 2 photos.

-Step 2: In a smaller bowl, add the wet ingredients and mix well.
+Step 2: In a smaller bowl, partially melt the butter in a microwave-safe bowl.
+Add the wet ingredients and mix well with a whisk.

 Step 3: Mix the wet ingredients into the dry ingredients.
 Chill the dough in the refrigerator for one hour.